Police Misconduct

 The primary legal vehicle for these claims is 42 U.S.C. § 1983, the federal civil rights statute that allows individuals to sue government officials — including police officers — when those officials deprive them of constitutional protections.
 To have a valid claim, two things must be true: the officer was acting under the authority of their badge, and their conduct violated a right protected by the U.S. Constitution.

-In New York, officers can also be held accountable under the New York State Human Rights Law and the NYC Human Rights Law — one of the strongest anti-discrimination statutes in the country.
-And since 2021, NYC officers can no longer assert qualified immunity as a defense in local court actions involving unreasonable searches, seizures, or excessive force, thanks to Local Law 48.
+Many states and cities layer additional protections on top of the federal baseline.
+New York, for example, allows officers to be held accountable under the New York State Human Rights Law and the NYC Human Rights Law — one of the strongest anti-discrimination statutes in the country.
+And since 2021, NYC officers can no longer assert qualified immunity as a defense in local court actions involving unreasonable searches, seizures, or excessive force under Local Law 48.
+Understanding what additional protections exist in your jurisdiction is an important part of building the strongest possible case.

 Not every difficult interaction with police rises to the level of a legal claim.
 But these situations frequently do: